-Social Justice 12 aims to develop students' understanding conceptions of justice in society, with key focus being made of illuminating the inter-connected complex nature of justice issues.
-Themes and topics studied may include but are not limited to historical and contemporary injustices in Canada and the global world, individual-society relations, intersectional identity, and action-oriented approaches to combating injustice in society.
-Throughout our study, students will develop and apply historical thinking concepts to better understand and act in a just manner as a Canadian citizen.
+Social Justice 12 aims to develop students' understanding of justice in society, with a key focus being made of illuminating the inter-connected complex nature of justice issues.
+Themes and topics studied may include but are not limited to historical and contemporary injustices, individual-society relations, intersectional identity, and action-oriented approaches to combating injustice in society.
+Our final project involves activating our imagination in order to build a more just world.
+Throughout our study, students will develop and apply historical thinking concepts to better understand justice and serve our world in a more just way.